wacncontent/CustomizeTool/removeCommentMooncakeOutput/includes/securityrx.md

 ###Claims-Based Authorization In Claims-Aware Applications and Services

-In this scenario you need to implement complex authorization logic in your web application or service and the IsInRole() method is not satisfactory for your authorization needs.
+In this scenario you need to implement complex authorization logic in your web site or service and the IsInRole() method is not satisfactory for your authorization needs.
 If your authorization approach relies on roles then consider implementing role-based access control outlined in previous section.